 Your first thought may be to go straight to Microsoft’s largest competitor in the word processing space – Google.
 Google Docs doesn’t protect documents with passwords (though you can use an ineffective third-party solution to password protect a Google Doc).
-Instead, it allows users to share documents via either a link or with selected Google accounts.
+Instead, it allows users to share files and documents via either a link or with selected Google accounts.

 The benefit of this method is that it’s very convenient – the recipient can view the document directly in their browser and sharing the document only takes seconds.
 From a security perspective, however, link sharing is clearly useless.
 Somebody can pass on the link just as they would a password.

 Sharing with Google accounts is perhaps more secure, but it’s still password protection at heart.
 Afterall, the account is protected by a password, and there’s nothing to stop those credentials from being shared either, whether that’s intentionally or due to a phishing or keylogging attack.
 Even Google Docs’ editing restrictions can be easily bypassed, making it no better than Word for document protection.

 The simplest way to protect a Word document without a password is by using standard file encryption, which uses pairs of private and public keys rather than passwords.